emphilip/newman-reporter-mongo/README.md

 # newman-mongo-reporter
-A newman reporter to Mongo.
+A Newman reporter for Mongo.

+Allows for reports to be directly written to a Mongo DB file.